Amazon Buy Box Rotation

 Buy Box Eligible Sellers

-To simply put it, professional sellers who have met the performance-based requirements set by Amazon are eligible for the Buy Box.
+To simply put it, professional sellers who have met the performance-based requirements set by Amazon are eligible for the Buy Box and participate with the buy box rotation.

 Sharing the Buy Box

-When it comes to popular consumer items, numerous sellers are likely to compete for the Buy Box.
+When it comes to popular consumer items, numerous sellers are likely to compete for the Buy Box or be on top of the Amazon buy box rotation.
 However, the Buy Box is not always awarded to a single seller.
 In regards to the Amazon algorithm, based on our experience as a software solution, we assume that Amazon distributes Buy Box share between relevant offers that are equally competitive.
 Hence the term, Buy Box share.

 There are many factors being considered in such a process, the most prominent basis would be price, fulfilment method, seller history, and overall customer shopping experience.